-Fosse Villages Neighbourhood Plan: Following Elmesthorpe Parish Council's decision to formally withdraw from the original Fosse Villages Neighbourhood Plan, the remaining ten Parishes were designated as a new Neighbourhood Area in January 2016.
+- 2.7 Neighbourhood Development Plans (NDPs) currently in production or made are as follows: - The Blaby Neighbourhood Plan: This NDP was made in February 2018 in accordance with Regulation 19 of The Neighbourhood Planning (General) Regulations 2012.
+During the referendum 94.9%, indicated that they wanted the District Council to use the Neighbourhood Plan for Blaby to help it decide planning applications in the neighbourhood area.
+The made plan is available to view here. - Glenfield Neighbourhood Plan: A referendum on the Glenfield Neighbourhood Plan was held on 23 November 2023.
+Following a positive referendum result, Blaby District Council voted to 'make' the Glenfield Neighbourhood Plan part of Blaby District's Development Plan.
+The made plan is available to view here. - Cosby Neighbourhood Plan: A referendum on the Cosby Neighbourhood Plan was held on 24 November 2022.
+Following a positive referendum result, Blaby District Council voted to 'make' the Cosby Neighbourhood Plan part of Blaby District's Development Plan.
+The made plan is available to view here. - Fosse Villages Neighbourhood Plan: Following Elmesthorpe Parish Council's decision to formally withdraw from the original Fosse Villages Neighbourhood Plan, the remaining ten Parishes were designated as a new Neighbourhood Area in January 2016.
 The Neighbourhood Area comprises the Parishes of: Aston Flamville, Croft, Huncote, Leicester Forest West, Potters Marston, Sapcote, Sharnford, Stoney Stanton, Thurlaston and Wigston Parva.
 The Neighbourhood Plan has been prepared by the Fosse Villages Neighbourhood Planning Group.
-The Group comprises members of the local community and local Parish Councillors, with the support of Blaby District Council and consultants Plan-IT X, and under the direction of Sapcote Parish Council (the Qualifying Body for the Plan). independent examination, the Fosse Villages Neighbourhood Plan 2021 and the Examiner's Report were presented to Blaby District Council on 20th February 2020.
-Blaby District Council accepted all of the Examiner's suggested modifications and for the Plan to proceed to referendum.
-The Regulation 18 Decision Statement can be viewed below.
+The Group comprises members of the local community and local Parish Councillors, with the support of Blaby District Council and consultants Plan-IT X, and under the direction of Sapcote Parish Council (the Qualifying Body for the Plan).
 A referendum on the Fosse Villages Neighbourhood Plan was held on 6 May 2021 after a delay due to the Coronavirus pandemic.
-Following a positive referendum result, Blaby District Council decided to 'make' the Fosse Villages Neighbourhood Plan part of Blaby District's Development Plan.
-The Fosse Villages Neighbourhood Plan was made on 17 June 2021.
+Following a positive referendum result, Blaby District Council decided to 'make' the Fosse Villages Neighbourhood Plan was made on 17 June 2021.